-What if every company lunch order supported independent restaurateurs, caterers, and food truck owners in your neighborhood, and broadened your pallet?
-This is part of the philosophy that drives FoodtoEat, a corporate catering concierge service that connects big business to local vendors, and local vendors to the steadiness and supply of the corporate catering game.
+What if every company lunch order supported independent restaurateurs, local food vendors, caterers, and food truck owners in your neighborhood, and broadened your pallet?
+This is part of the philosophy that drives FoodtoEat, a corporate catering concierge service that connects big business to local food vendors, and local food vendors to the steadiness and supply of the corporate catering game.
 “Catering is the holy grail for food trucks and food carts,” says Deepti Sharma, founder and CEO, “It’s predictable, it’s high-volume, and—crucial in places like New York—it’s a year-round business.”

 Back in 2011, inspired by a 20-minute wait for a to-die-for cookie at a food truck, Deepti started wondering about the cookie vendor, “Here’s this woman who had a great idea (bakery on wheels!), but the only way to access her food is to figure out where she was, walk up, wait in line, and use cash.”
 Deepti got curious and started interviewing food truck owners about the business issues they faced.
 “A lot of them didn’t see themselves as small business owners,” she said, “They said, ‘It’s just a job.’”
 But did it have to be “just a job?”
-Deepti saw an opportunity to help these small businesses stabilize and thrive.
+Deepti saw an opportunity to help these small food businesses stabilize and thrive.

-Although secondary to the vendors’ bottom line, cultural education is a big piece of the success pie for FoodtoEat.
+Although secondary to the food vendors’ bottom line, cultural education is a big piece of the success pie for FoodtoEat.
 “We want people to understand what’s out there,” says Deepti, “People can usually only name a few types of food: Mexican, Indian, Thai, Chinese, and Japanese.”
 What about Nigerian cuisine?
 That’s where Egunsi Foods comes in.
 Founder Yemisi mixes West African flavors (and works with West African vendors for her spices) and explores different African cuisines to help “normalize” these flavors for first-timers.
 What about Chinese food beyond lo mein?
 Mr Bing is a newer FoodtoEat vendor that offers savory crepes, a common street food in China that is still unfamiliar to many Americans.
 “China is a huge country and there are so many different kinds of cuisines!
 We want to bring something to our clients that’s out of the box.”

 For Deepti, the mission of FoodtoEat is personal.
 “As a first-generation Indian American, I grew up with kids calling me a ‘smelly Indian kid,’ not understanding that my food has a specific flavor.
 I’d try to give them a taste but it took a while to convince kids that my culture was cool.”
-As a woman of color who grew up in Queens, Deepti is intensely aware that many food truck and cart owners are immigrants, and many are women.
+As a woman of color who grew up in Queens, Deepti is intensely aware that many local food vendors, food truck and cart owners are immigrants, and many are women.
 Helping them build their businesses is essential to the strength of the community.
-As small operations, many vendors don’t have the bandwidth to proactively pitch new catering clients, coordinate large orders, or integrate new technologies into their business.
+As small operations, many local vendors don’t have the bandwidth to proactively pitch new catering clients, coordinate large orders, or integrate new technologies into their business.

-As a middleman between corporate catering clients and local vendors, FoodtoEat can help an office manager place a great meal order that their teams will enjoy.
-One can always go with a big chain, but, points out Deepti, “There are hundreds of awesome food vendors in your community, why not support them?”
+As a middleman between corporate catering clients and local food vendors, FoodtoEat can help an office manager place a great meal order that their teams will enjoy.
+One can always go with a big chain, but, points out Deepti, “There are hundreds of awesome local food vendors in your community, why not support them?”
 FoodtoEat does all the vetting, tasting, testing, and ordering.
-They make sure vendors are consistent, and ease the minds of office managers everywhere by ensuring that if they give a new vendor a try, that vendor can deliver big orders on time.
+They make sure vendors are consistent, and ease the minds of office managers everywhere by ensuring that if they give a new vendor a try, that food vendor can deliver big orders on time.

 Ordering into the office isn’t just a perk for employees, it’s also about creating a family-style meal that brings co-workers together who generally don’t get to talk to each other.
 “When you’re in line picking out food, you start talking about it.
 You ask each other questions, ‘have you ever had this before?’”
 Deepti adds, “We’re bring new experiences that can be shared with your coworkers and friends.”